mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 * Review cluster params in `create.sh`, then run the script.
 * Note that it takes around 30 minutes to create (or delete a cluster).
 * After creating cluster make a copy of `config` with a suitable name in `~/.kube/` folder, eg. `iam_config`, `mosip_config`.

+## Create using Rancher
+You can also create cluster on Cloud using the Rancher console.
+Refer to Rancher documentation.

 ## Persistence
 ### AWS